Discovery, not Recovery.

-I am often asked why I find the word 'recovery' so jarring when it comes to addictions and behavioural change.
+I am often asked why I find the word 'recovery' so problematic when it comes to addictions and behavioural change.
 Well, it may just be a matter of semantics but in my eyes 'recovery' always implies a desire to go backwards.
-I often work with people who want to 'go back to how it was before the problems started'.
-Not only does this limit what therapy can achieve, it also limits what we're capable of achieving in life.
+A desire to 'go back to how it was before the problems started'.
+Not only does this limit what therapy can achieve, it also limits what we're capable of achieving as we move forward in life.

-Therapy is a great opportunity to confront any problems we have and make a new start.
-It can also be a fascinating place of self-discovery, and a place to use that learning to make strategies for a better future.
-Therapy is not about fixing what is wrong; it is about making what we have work better for ourselves.
-In this sense, I believe with real passion that therapy should offer a route of 'discovery' not 'recovery'.
+Therapy is a great opportunity to confront any problems we may have and make a fresh start.
+It can also be a fascinating venue of self-discovery, and a place to use that learning to make strategies for a better future.
+Therapy is not about fixing what is wrong; it is about making what we already have work better for ourselves.
+In this sense, I believe with real passion that therapy should offer the potential for 'discovery' not 'recovery'.

-By learning and evolving, we move forward to a better version of ourselves; surely a better option than rewinding the tape to repeat our previous mistakes.
+By learning and evolving and facing forwards, we move towards a better version of ourselves; definitely a better option than rewinding the tape to repeat our previous mistakes.